osm-search/Nominatim/docs/admin/Advanced-Installations.md

 !!! note
     The external module is only needed when using the legacy tokenizer.
-    If you have choosen the ICU tokenizer, then you can ignore this section and follow the standard import documentation.
+    If you have chosen the ICU tokenizer, then you can ignore this section and follow the standard import documentation.

 ### Option 1: Compiling the library on the database server